-This one was labelled Yellow Badger, Sioux.
+This one was labelled Yellow Badger and wife, Sioux.
 Clealy the same as the man in the bonnet, above, but not the same as the possible Yellow Badger in the Bismark Mary photo.
 Note the Metis style shirt as opposed to the traditional war-shirt.

 Modified from the thread on Sitting Bull in the hat: